mananjhaveri/midas_iiitd_task_nlp/README.md

   </tr>
 </table>

 For *Mobile & Accessories*, the top words are meaningful and add value in the context of this problem.
-But, there are certain words which appear in most categories and add little to no meaning to the description.
+But there are certain words which appear in most categories and add little to no meaning to the description.
 These include words like brand, sale, discount, flipkart, price, free, ship, delivery.

 We need to make a custom list of stopwords and pass it before word embeddings.